 Zucchini Carpaccio @ Fig & Olive – Melrose Place

-The vegetables are pricey at this swanky spot on Melrose Place ($7 each or $19 for four), but in this case you get what you pay for.
-Served with freshly baked olive oil bread, the zucchini carpaccio is a must, topped with shaved Parmesan, olive oil, pine nuts and just the faintest hint of lemon.
+The vegetables are pricey at this swanky spot on Melrose Place, but in this case you get what you pay for.
+Served with freshly baked olive oil bread, the $14 zucchini carpaccio is a must, topped with shaved Parmesan, olive oil, pine nuts and just the faintest hint of lemon.
 So simple.
 So fresh.
 So ready for a second serving.

 Bruschetta a Modo Mio @ L’Opera – Long Beach